Crime and the legal system

 When it comes to vehicles, always check if all doors are locked and your valuables are not on display.
 The same applies to your home: remember to lock the doors and close the windows when leaving the house.

 In some cases of home robbery, a scammer will come to your house, pretending to be a post official, social worker, utility inspector, or law enforcement officer.
-Always ask for their identification first.
+Always ask for their identification straightaway.
 If you are uncertain of their credentials or motives, you can call the local authorities to verify.
 Do not call phone numbers provided by the ‘official’, given that there might be an accomplice on the other side of the phone.

 If someone comes to the door reporting a gas leak, make sure to call the Italian emergency number 112 first.
 This could be part of a very common scam that is targeted at the elderly.